 The New York Civil Liberties Union promotes equality and the right to due process for all New Yorkers.
 Recognizing that the criminal justice system often works against people of color, low-income people, and immigrants, the NYCLU is working to enact reforms that will make fair treatment and accountability a reality.
 Learn more about taking action with the NYCLU on their website and apply to be a volunteer.
 Have a moment right now?
 The NYCLU also makes it possible for you to act immediately on issues of due process and justice by sending emails to state leaders.

 These five organizations are doing tremendous work to affect change to the criminal justice system in the U.S. and worldwide.
-Be sure to read more about their efforts and volunteer to make a difference.
+For more volunteer opportunities, explore local social justice organizations and make a difference in your community.